5 Transferable Skills: From Raising Kids to The Job Interview by Mark Anthony Dyson

 Cooking, cleaning, and helping with arithmetic is no joke.
 Display your tenacity by sharing how you toggle between home applications (as they were software applications).
 Show employers how planning is a skill in coordinating your children’s events, activities, and academics.

 Concentrate on how these relationships produced invaluable projects and processes in the Parent-Teacher world.
-To show that you can establish partnerships with others translates in building partnerships.
+To show you can establish partnerships with others translates in building business partnerships.

 Adept to various kinds of learning